-Mannequin, the Prop Hunt-inspired asymmetrical VR multiplayer game, reaches Quest App Lab today.
-Read on for our full impressions.
+Mannequin, the Prop Hunt-inspired asymmetrical VR multiplayer game, reaches Steam on June 20.
+Read on for our full impressions on Quest.

 I've always seen VR multiplayer as a risky proposition for developers.
 Making a successful game with an engaged player base long-term is already tough on flatscreen platforms with countless competition, never mind the comparative niche of VR.
 That's not to say it's impossible - Ghosts of Tabor, Rec Room, Gorilla Tag and Walkabout Mini Golf are all great examples, just that it's trickier.
 Reminiscent of Prop Hunt in Garry's Mod, I believe Mannequin could be a hit.